ARTICLE 1: NAME

 ARTICLE 17: DISSOLUTION

-In the event of dissolution, a committee will be elected by vote of the congregation for the purpose of dispersing the assets of Temple Baptist Church to General Association of Regular Baptist Churches approved agencies and institutions.
+In the event of dissolution, a committee will be elected by vote of the congregation for the purpose of dispersing the assets of Temple Baptist Church to The Northwest Baptist Home Mission (BNN) and its associated ministries.
 Final approval of the dissolution plan shall be subject to approval by a majority vote of the congregation.

 ARTICLE 18: EFFECT AND CANCELLATION